gosub-io/poc-multi-process/README.md

 from the fork server) and serves.
 Crash detection is unchanged: the engine holds the renderer's socket end, so a dead renderer still surfaces as `TabCrashed` regardless of which process is its OS parent; the fork server reaps the corpse.
+Because it is the OS parent of every renderer and (short-lived) decoder, the fork server sets `SA_NOCLDWAIT` so the kernel auto-reaps them as they exit — otherwise a long session's exited decoders and crashed renderers would pile up as zombies until it shut down.

 You can see it in a syscall trace: only `fork-server` and `net-daemon` are ever `execve`'d — the renderers appear only as `clone()`/`fork()` from the fork